Rural Pharmacy Scholarship Mentor Scheme

 Yes, if the campus you attend has no Rural Health Club you must join or intend to join the nearest affiliated Rural Health Club.
 No scholarship payments will be made to you until you provide evidence of joining a Rural Health Club.

 If you meet the eligibility requirements, you can apply again.
 Scholarships are awarded based on the applications received that year.
-Not receiving a Conditional Scholarship offer one year does not mean you won’t in subsequent years.
+Not receiving a Conditional Scholarship offer one year does not mean you will not in subsequent years.

 Please speak to Centrelink about this.